On Nielsen realization and manifold models for classifying spaces: Computing the -theory

-In view of the Rothenberg sequence~\eqref{Rothenberg_sequences} this lead to the very reasonable conjecture that there is a natural identification\footnote{Christian Kremer gives a proof of this equality~\eqref{conjecture_for_L(j_plus_1,j)} in his master thesis~\cite{Kremer(2022)}.}
+where $\wh G$ is the one-object groupoid associated to $G$.
+In view of the Rothenberg sequence~\eqref{Rothenberg_sequences} this leads to the very reasonable conjecture that there is a natural identification\footnote{Christian Kremer gives a proof of this equality~\eqref{conjecture_for_L(j_plus_1,j)} in his master thesis~\cite{Kremer(2022)}.}

-If we would know this claim, this would made the exposition easier and more transparant.
-In principle it is clear how a strategy of proof looks like, one has to go though the constructions of Weiss-Williams~\cite{Weiss-Williams(2000)} and establish a version for it for the non-connective $K$-theory spectrum of Waldhausen categories.
-However, figuring out the details requires a lot of work.
-Instead we prefer a shortcut based on Theorem~\ref{the:Ranicki's-result}.
+If we would know this claim, this would make the exposition easier and more transparent.
+Actually, this claim will be proven in~\cite{Calmes-Dotto-Harpaz-Hebestreit-Land-Moi-Nardin-Nikolaus-Steimle(2024IV)}, where also complete constructions of the spectra $\bfL_{R,w}^{\langle j \rangle}$ will be presented and the spectra $\bfL_{R,w}^{\langle j+1,j \rangle}$ will be identified with the corresponding Tate spectra.
+(This is private communication with Markus Land.)

+Instead of using the unpublished work above, we take a shortcut based on Theorem~\ref{the:Ranicki's-result}.
 The same attitude is taken in the proof of~\cite[Corollary~5.6]{Connolly-Davis-Khan(2015)}.
 There only rings are considered, which is problematic in view of the failure of decorated $L$-groups to be compatible with finite products of rings, see Remark~\ref{rem:decorated_L-theory_is_not_compatible_with_finite_products_of_rings}.
 We want to explain here that this problem can be solved by passing to additive categories with involution as explained in Subsection~\ref{subsec:Some_basics_about_K-and_L-theory_for_additive_categories_with_involution}.

 \begin{lemma} \ \begin{enumerate}

 \item The following assertions are equivalent for $j \in \{1,0,-1,-2, \ldots\}$: